arshsinghphd/RANSAC-analysis/README.md

 ### Polynomial Least Squares via the Normal Equations

-After selecting $m$Crandom points I solve normal equations via Gaussian elimination with partial pivoting and back substitution [7, 8].
+After selecting $m$ random points I solve normal equations via Gaussian elimination with partial pivoting and back substitution [7, 8].

 This function lives in `model.c` and was the most difficult algorithm I had to implement in this assignment. it is also the longest - with most line of codes.
 I can see how each step can can be made into smaller functions and DRY, but after I implemented it I did not want to mess with it.
 It is rogorously tested with $m = {2, 3}$.

 If I had tested larger $m$ I would have figured out its limitations earlier, because as it turned out this approach is insufficiently accurate for larger $m$ with even `double` precision and in the next iteration I will replace this with QR decomposition.
 More discussion [later](#replace-gaussian-elimination-of-normal-equation-with-qr-decomposition) in report.

-Given $N$ points $(x_i, y_i)$, a polynomial model of degree $m - 1$ requiring $m$ coefficients is fit by minimizing the sum of squared vertical residuals:
+Given $N$ points `(x_i, y_i)`, a polynomial model of degree $m - 1$ requiring $m$ coefficients is fit by minimizing the sum of squared vertical residuals:

 $$\min_{\mathbf{a}} \sum_{i=1}^{N} \left( y_i - \sum_{j=0}^{m-1} a_j x_i^j \right)^2$$